 Brazil Football Team

-As of October 29, 2025, the Brazil national football team have qualified for the 2026 FIFA World Cup.
+As of May 2026, the Brazil national football team have qualified for the 2026 FIFA World Cup.
+Brazilian Carlo Ancelotti revealed their 55-man preliminary squad on May 12 and will unveil their final squad on May 18.

 Brazil have qualified for the FIFA World Cup 2026 after completing their qualification campaign.
 The team won eight matches, lost six, and drew four during the qualifiers.